What is a task branch workflow?

 We recommend a straightforward branch naming convention: A prefix (“task” in the example) followed by the task number in the issue tracker.
 This helps you keep full traceability of changes.

 Work on the task branch and make as many checkins as needed.
-Explain each step in the comments to provide clarity to the reviewer.
+Explain each step in the comments to provide clarity to any reviewer.

 When the task is done, set a “status” attribute on the branch as “resolved.”